 The Renaissance period of the Medieval era of philosophy covers, very roughly, the 15th and 16th Centuries.
 It can be seen as a bridge between Medieval philosophy and the start of Modern philosophy during the Age of Reason.

 The Renaissance is named for the rebirth or revival of classical civilization and learning.
 In general terms, it is usually considered to have begun in Italy in the mid-14th Century and rolled across Europe over the succeeding two centuries.

 In philosophical terms, the renaissance represents a movement away from Christianity and medieval Scholasticism and towards Humanism, with an increasing focus on the temporal and personal over merely seeing this world as a gateway to the Christian afterlife.
-A new sense of critical enquiry arose that looked back to the ancient Greeks but also set the stage for the birth of modern philosphy in the Age of Reason.
+A new sense of critical inquiry arose that looked back to the ancient Greeks but also set the stage for the birth of modern philosophy in the Age of Reason.